Federal Aviation Administration (FAA), DOT.

 On December 26, 2009, Embraer S.A. applied for a change to Type Certificate No. A59CE for installation of a side-facing belted passenger seat in the EMB-500 airplane.
 The implication of the term belted is that the passenger seat will be used during takeoff and landing and so must comply with the provisions of 14 CFR 23.562 and 23.785 (in addition to the certification basis as established in type certificate A59CE) and any additional requirements that the FAA determines are applicable.
 In this case, the approval of a side facing seat to these provisions is considered new and novel and as such will require special conditions and specific methods of compliance to certificate.

 14 CFR part 23 was amended August 8, 1988, by Amendment 23-36, to revise the emergency landing conditions that must be considered in the design of the airplane.
 Amendment 23-36 revised the static load conditions in § 23.561, and added a new § 23.562 that required dynamic testing for all seats approved for occupancy during takeoff and landing.
 The intent of Amendment 23-36 is to provide an improved level of safety for occupants on part 23 airplanes.
-Because most seating is forward-facing in part 23 airplanes, the pass/fail criteria developed in Amendment 23-36 focused primarily on these seats.
+Because most seating is Start Printed Page 65102forward-facing in part 23 airplanes, the pass/fail criteria developed in Amendment 23-36 focused primarily on these seats.
 Since the regulations do not address side-facing seats, these criteria should be documented in Special Conditions.

 The FAA decision to review compliance with these regulations stems from the fact that the current regulations do not provide adequate and appropriate standards for the type certification of this type of seat.

 These requirements are substantially similar to other single place side facing seat installations approved for use on several different part 23 and part 25 aircraft.